 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-Musical Tesla Coil (also known as “Singing Tesla Coil”) videos are pop music cover songs that are generated by modulating the spark output of a Singing Tesla Coil, a variation of solid state Tesla coil which also serves as a plasma speaker.
+Musical Tesla Coil (also known as “Singing Tesla Coil”) videos are pop music cover songs that are performed by modulating the spark output of a Singing Tesla Coil, a variation of solid state Tesla coil which also serves as a plasma speaker.
 Since being introduced at the South by South West Festival in 2007, dozens of Tesla Coil-based musical performance videos by amateur hobbyists have been uploaded onto YouTube.

 The first application of Tesla Coil in musical performance was developed by ArcAttack, an electronic music duo of Joe DiPrima and Oliver Greaves based in Austin, Texas, with the help of Illinois-based veteran Tesla coiler Steve Ward in late 2005.
 The duo formally formed their band in March 2006 and began performing local shows with the singing Tesla Coil.